Knowledge, Practices, Pedagogy

 - Analysis of the Work and Professional Development of Preschool Teachers (ANADEPEM, Hélène Marquié-Dubié and Sandrine Bazile, 2016–2019).

-- Argumentation and Digital Technology (AREN, edited by Manuel Bächtold, Sylvie Canat, Kévin de Checchi, Capucine Huet, Valérie Munier, and Gabriel Pallarès, 2016–2020).
+- ARgumentation and Digital Technology (AREN, Manual by Bächtold, Sylvie Canat, Kévin de Checchi, Capucine Huet, Valérie Munier, and Gabriel Pallarès, 2016–2020).

 - ECRICOL (Sandrine Bazile, 2016–2020).